 Easy Steps For Whole Wheat Skillet Blackberry Cobbler

 I always love showing ingredients in recipes like this – so simple and real.
-This one just happens to be a 5-ingredient recipe, too (the sugar on the left is divided), so a seasonal dessert – or breakfast cake – with less than 10 minutes work and just 5 ingredients?
-Love it!
+This one just happens to be a six-ingredient recipe, too (the sugar on the left is divided):

 Can’t you just imagine warm berry cobbler on a Saturday morning with coffee?